glasgowm148/ergonaut-handbook/SigmaUSD.md

 {.is-info}

 > This is a simplistic example to explain how the logic of the contract works.
-How much you can redeem depends on how much has been minted, how much in profits shorters have been taken, transaction fees paid, and a couple of other things.
+The value you can redeem for your SigRSV floats up and down based on transaction fees and profits/losses SigUSD holders take when withdrawing.
 {.is-warning}